-I now live in Germany, I did a PhD in experimental physics at the RWTH Aachen University working with lasers and semiconductors.
-At the moment I am working as a simulation engineer in the automotive industry modeling laser sensors and generating synthetic sensor data for self-driving cars’ AI.
-I am a member of ICAN Germany and in my free time I am working on this project.
+I now live in Germany, I did a Ph.D. in experimental physics at the RWTH Aachen University working with lasers, semiconductors and high-frequency electronics.
+At the moment I am working as a simulation engineer modeling laser sensors and generating synthetic sensor data for self-driving cars’ AI and in my free time, I am working on this project.

 The biggest motivation to create this software is the constant threat of a nuclear war.
 We still have over 13 thousand nuclear weapons on this planet and while deterrence may have reduced the probability of a conflict between major powers, this probability is not equal zero.
 The consequences of such a conflict would be catastrophic and represent in my opinion the single biggest threat to human civilization.

 Today, life is good.
 Most of us live a comfortable life, supermarkets are full of food, technology is improving and making our lives better every day.
 Of all the threats humanity is facing today nuclear war is the only one that can destroy everything we have built and transform our reality into a nightmare in a single day.

 At the same time, this system, which Daniel Ellsberg calls “The Doomsday Machine”, and the consequences of its use are mostly invisible to the public.
 This project aims to shine a light on this threat and to provide the information in a visual and interactive way.